BEIBEICAO/BENG183/template.md

 Hi-C couples proximity ligation and do massively parallel sequencing, therefore it has the following advangtages:
 - **All v.s. all**
     - In 3C derived techniques, ‘1’, ‘Many’ and ‘All’ indicate how many loci are interrogated in a given experiment.
 For example, ‘1 versus All’ indicates that the experiment probes the interaction profile between 1 locus and all other potential loci in the genome.
-‘All versus All’ means that one can detect the interaction profiles of all loci, genome-wide, and their interactions with all other genomic loci [1].
+‘All versus All’ means that one can detect the interaction profiles of all loci, genome-wide, and their interactions with all other genomic loci.
 By the time when 3C was first developed, we were only able to analysis ‘one versus one’ loci interactions.
 - **Doesn’t require any prior knowledge**
 - **High through-put**
     - Hi-C techniques has the highest through-put (billion reads per sample) of 3C-derived technologies.
 Due to the decreasing cost of 2nd generation sequencing, Hi-c is widely used.